Love & Let Live

-To organize a service day at the shelter or inquire about opportunities in the new facility, please contact our Volunteer Program Manager at firstname.lastname@example.org.
+To organize a service day at the shelter or inquire about opportunities in the new facility, please contact our Volunteer Programs Manager at email@example.com.

 When it comes to serving as an HSHC “champion,” there can be only one.

 HSHC Champions wear capes.
-If you’d like to become one or want more information, please contact our Community Outreach Manager at email@example.com (oh and let us know what size cape you wear.)
+If you’d like to become one or want more information, please contact our Director of Development at firstname.lastname@example.org (oh and let us know what size cape you wear.)

 We’re lucky to have several community organizations that allow you to designate HSHC as your preferred charity.
 Every time you shop, we receive a portion of sales from the partner… and the dollars really add up!